 Address: Calle Buenos Aires 5

-Código de Barra offers innovative fine dining at a very reasonable price.
-The Dutch chef has done his homework and creates interesting textures and combinations of flavor for classic Andalusian dishes.
-Besides ordering a la carte, there are also two tasting menu options for 35€ and 47.5€.
+Besides ordering a la carte, there are also two tasting menu options for 105€ and 130€.
 It’s a great culinary experience with flawless service.
 Even the homemade bread is super tasty, something that is often lacking in many of Cadiz’s restaurants.

-The restaurant is fairly small, so a reservation is recommended.
+The restaurant is fairly small, so a reservation is highly recommended.
 If you want to do one of the tasting menus then you must reserve it.

 Address: Calle San Francisco 7